ranjanrnj44/Javascript---Strings-with-3-program/README.md

 # Javascript---Strings-with-3-program
+  a) Fix Caps
-Fix Caps , Filter the text , Display the content which has targetted word
+  b) Filter the text
+  c) Display the content which has targetted word